 Important: you can only pay cash here.
 Bagels start at €6 and warm drinks at €3, but it's best to go get some cash because I assure you, you'll want to try other things on the menu as well.

-The Kaffeenini coffee shop in the Nationalestraat is Barnini's little sister (although the place is bigger).
+The Kaffeenini coffee shop in the Nationalestraat is Barnini's little sister.
 I'd been a fan of Barnini ever since I tasted a delicious salmon bagel there, so it goes without saying that I had to test whether Kaffeenini lives up to the family standards.

 As you might know by now, I'm a big fan of second breakfasts.
 I often get up around 6.30 – 7 a.m. when I'm in Belgium, which means that by 10 – 11 a.m. at the latest, I need a little snack.

 That's no different when I'm out exploring so Kaffeenini was the perfect mid-morning stop between my visits to several museums in Antwerp.

 It was crowded, but I found a small table for two and checked the menu for some much-needed caffeine and a bite to eat.
 I decided to go with a cold latte macchiato and bread pudding.
 The bread pudding was a nostalgia thing.
 My mom sometimes bought bread pudding at the baker's when I was little at it was always a treat.

 But back to Kaffeenini.
 I actually like it better there than Barnini; it's more spacious and more natural light comes in through the large windows.
 Service is just as friendly as at Barnini and I didn't have to wait long for my order to arrive.

 Verdict?
 Approved!
 I'll definitely drop by Kaffeenini again, for a drink, something sweet or a light lunch.